 How Technology Will Eat Medicine: Future of Healthcare

-Vivek Wadhwa is a prolific writer and contributor to The Washington Post and other media.
-Read his columns and follow his exceptional and researched insights to stay ahead of disruption.Find his articles here > >
+VIVEK WADHWA is a prolific writer and contributor to The Washington Post and other media.
+Read his columns and follow his exceptional and researched insights to stay ahead of disruption.Check out Vivek Wadhwa's latest columns > >

 Vivek's background is impressive -- an Entrepreneur, Academic, Author, Keynote Speaker wrapped into a wonderfully vibrant and charismatic package.
 His research is focused on the critical advances in robotics, artificial intelligence, computing, synthetic biology, 3D printing, medicine, and nanomaterials, and how these advances are creating disruptive changes for companies, industries, governments and the culture at large.